Representing Piecewise-Linear Functions by Functions with Minimal Arity: Introduction

-where $s\leq n+1$ and $F_{i, j}\colon \R^{n}\to \R$ are affine-linear functions.
-Moreover, a set of operations was introduced~\cite{wang_sun:05} that transform a lattice polynomial into a decomposition of the form~\eqref{eq:introd_eq}.
-In the rest of this paper, an affine-linear function inside a $\max$ function will be called an argument.
-The upper bound of arguments for $\max$ functions in Eq.~\eqref{eq:introd_eq} is tight.
-This result was obtained independently by two different research groups~\cite{hertrich:23, koutschan:23}, by showing that the function $\max(0, x_1, \dots, x_n)$ cannot be represented as a linear combination of $\max$ with less than $n+1$ arguments.
-In parallel, for the case when $n=2$ in Example~\ref{ex:g_1_g_2_func}, it is shown that the function $\max(0, x_1, x_2) + \max(0, -x_{1}, -x_{2})$ can be represented as a linear combination of $\max$ functions with two arguments.
-Such representation of the function $\max(0, x_1, x_2) + \max(0, -x_{1}, -x_{2})$ is not unique.
-This leads to the question: For a given CPWL function $F$, what is the minimal number of arguments of $\max$ functions that is necessary to represent the function $F$ as in Eq.~\eqref{eq:introd_eq}?
+In the case of representing $F$ as a linear combination of maxima, the upper bound of arguments for $\max$ functions is tight, in the sense that there exist functions which do not allow a representation as a linear combination of maxima with fewer arguments.
+This result was obtained independently by two different research groups~\cite{hertrich:23, koutschan:25}.
+Both use the witness function $\max(0, x_1, \dots, x_n)$, which cannot be represented as a linear combination of maxima with less than $n+1$ arguments.
+However, the function $\max(0, x_1, x_2) + \max(0, -x_{1}, -x_{2})$ can be represented as a linear combination of maxima with two arguments, see Example~\ref{ex:g_1_g_2_func}.
+The representation is not unique.
+This leads to the question: For a given CPWL function~$F$, what is the minimal number of arguments of maxima that is necessary to represent the function~$F$?
+This paper gives an answer to the question above.

-This paper is a continuation of~\cite{koutschan:23}, showing that the minimal number of arguments has a direct connection to the tessellation of the input space induced by the function~$F$.
-In Theorem~\ref{thm:decomp}, we will shed light on the connection between the minimal number of arguments in~\eqref{eq:introd_eq} and the tessellation of the input space.
-Also, we will show how to calculate this minimum number.
+A related problem---not treated in this paper---is to represent a CPWL function as a difference of two convex CPWL functions satisfying a certain optimality criterion.
+This question has been answered in \cite{tran2024minimal} for $n=2$ and partially by~\cite{brandenburg2024decomposition} for $n>2$.
+Both papers incorporate the duality between the CPWL function~$F$ and polyhedral geometry.
+For analysing ReLU neural networks and their capacity to represent CPWL functions, tropical geometry has been used, for instance in~\cite{montufar2022sharp, hertrich:23, brandenburg2024real,arora:18, chen:22, haase2023lower}.

 This paper is structured as follows.
-In Section~\ref{sec:basic_tools}, we provide basic information from polyhedral geometry, see~\cite{brondsted2012introduction}.
-Also, we introduce and expand the notion of piecewise-constant functions necessary to formulate and prove Theorem~\ref{thm:decomp}.
-In Section~\ref{sec:main_thm}, we develop the set of conditions in which a CPWL function $F$ can be represented as a linear combination of $\max$ functions with at most $k\leq n+1$ arguments.
-Also, we prove that $k$ is minimal for the given decomposition of the function~$F$.
+In Section~\ref{sec:basic_tools}, we provide basic information from polyhedral geometry~\cite{brondsted2012introduction}.
+Also, we recall the notion of piecewise-constant functions necessary to formulate and prove Theorem~\ref{thm:decomp}, following~\cite{hertrich:23}.
+In Section~\ref{sec:main_thm}, we introduce the concept of critical flag length, and we prove that a CPWL function can be represented as a linear combination of $\max$ functions with at most $k+1$ arguments if and only if $k$ is bigger than or equal to the critical flag length.
+We also give an algorithm that computes the critical flag length and a representation with the minimal number of arguments.